Thérèse of Lisieux: Rome and entry to Carmel

-Leo XIII.
-When Therese met him in November 1887, he was seventy-seven.

 In November 1887, Louis took Céline and Therese on a diocesan pilgrimage to Rome for the priestly jubilee of Pope Leo XIII.
 On 20 November 1887, during a general audience with Leo, Therese, in her turn, approached the Pope, knelt, and asked him to allow her to enter Carmel.
 The Pope said: "Well, my child, do what the superiors decide… You will enter if it is God's Will" and he blessed her.
 She refused to leave his feet, and the Noble Guard had to carry her out of the room.